richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 ![diagram-2](https://github.com/user-attachments/assets/c0172cb3-8140-4f55-9a1e-0bc60b94c387)

-This diagram roughly shows the flow of data when creating the websocket connection on the Mesop backend.
+This diagram roughly shows the flow of data when creating the API websocket connection on the Mesop backend.

 The data flow is a lot easier to follow for the most part since Mesop acts as the proxy to the API.

-Unfortunately, this approach is not that scalable since the Mesop server will have to make a lot of websocket connections and handle all the data that's get sent in both directions.
+Unfortunately, this approach is not that scalable since the Mesop server will have to make a lot of websocket connections and handle all the data that's getting sent in both directions.

 This approach may also not be that reliable since errors with the websocket connection may cause the entire server to crash.
 Granted I have not verified if this is the case or not.
 In addition, this issue probably can be resolved with better handling.